neilmartin83/terraform-jamfplatform-examples/README.md

 If using the GitHub workflows, configure these repository secrets for sensitive credentials:

 - `jamfplatform_client_id` - Your Jamf Platform API client ID
 - `jamfplatform_client_secret` - Your Jamf Platform API client secret
-- `jamfpro_client_id` - Your Jamf Pro API client ID
-- `jamfpro_client_secret` - Your Jamf Pro API client secret

 ### Required Repository Variables

 Configure these repository variables for non-sensitive configuration values:

 - `JAMFPLATFORM_BASE_URL` - Your Jamf Platform API base URL (e.g., `https://us.apigw.jamf.com`)
-- `JAMFPRO_INSTANCE_FQDN` - Your Jamf Pro instance FQDN (e.g., `https://yourcompany.jamfcloud.com`)
-- `JAMFPRO_AUTH_METHOD` - Authentication method for Jamf Pro (e.g., `oauth2`)

 ### Setting Up GitHub Repository Configuration

 1. **Repository Secrets** (Settings → Secrets and variables → Actions → Secrets):
+   - Add `jamfplatform_client_id` with your Jamf Platform client ID
-   - Add each secret with its corresponding API credential value
+   - Add `jamfplatform_client_secret` with your Jamf Platform client secret
    - These are encrypted and only available during workflow execution

 2. **Repository Variables** (Settings → Secrets and variables → Actions → Variables):
-   - Add each variable with its corresponding configuration value
+   - Add `JAMFPLATFORM_BASE_URL` with your Jamf Platform API endpoint
-   - These are visible in the repository but not sensitive
+   - This is visible in the repository but not sensitive

-**Note**: The workflows are configured to use all secrets and variables listed above, providing complete automation support for both Jamf Platform and Jamf Pro resources.
+**Note**: The workflows are configured to use these secrets and variables for complete automation support.

 ## 🗄️ State Management